Wisconsin Health Informatics Degree Programs

 Online Learning - Visit Website

-The University of Wisconsin-Milwaukee's Master of Science in Health Care Informatics is designed for professionals aiming to leverage information technology and data analytics in healthcare settings.
-This program, available online and in-person, covers essential topics like systems analysis and database management, preparing graduates for roles in hospitals and insurance companies.
-Admission requires a bachelor's degree, with GRE scores necessary for applicants with a GPA below 3.0.
-The 33-36 credit curriculum includes core courses, electives, and a choice between a thesis or project, offering flexibility for working students.
+The University of Wisconsin-Milwaukee's Master of Science in Health Care Informatics program is designed for professionals aiming to leverage information technology and data analytics in healthcare settings.
+Offering both online and face-to-face learning options, this 33-36 credit program covers essential topics like systems analysis and database management.
+A bachelor's degree is required for admission, with GRE scores necessary for applicants with a GPA below 3.0.
+This program is perfect for those seeking careers in hospitals, medical centers, or health insurance companies.

 • Online and face-to-face options.